AnotherCraft/ac-docs/modding/models.md

 const { polygon } = req("@jscad/modeling").primitives;
 const { extrudeLinear } = req("@jscad/modeling").extrusions;
 const { rotate, translate } = req('@jscad/modeling').transforms;
-const { colorize } = req('@jscad/modeling').colors;
+const { colorize } = req('@jscad/modeling').colors
 ```

 You can of course adjust the requires according to your needs, the critical part is the `req` function definition.

 ### Parameters
 The models can be made parametric.
-The `parameters` YAML key is passed as `const params = {...}` object that is prepended at the beginning of the source file.
+The `parameters` YAML key is passed as `var params = {...}` object that is prepended at the beginning of the source file.

 ### Texturing OpenJSCAD models
 To do this, simply set the model file to the appropriate `.js` model definition.
 Because OpenJSCAD does not work with textures, you can use one of the texturing modes the `ModelOBJImporter` provides, as documented in the sections above.
 You can apply different textures on various parts of the model using OpenJSCAD colouring.
 The color -> material name translation is a bit unpredictable, so you'll need to always look in the model file to see how the materials are named.
+You can also use the `debugOutMaterials: true` YAML config flat to make the client print out material names.

 ## `.fbx` files
 FBX files are currently supported for animated characters.
 FBX format is used because it allows defining bones and animations.